 Debt service equalization aid is available for a school district's qualifying debt service.
 Debt service amounts that qualify for debt equalization are general debt service amounts for land acquisition, construction costs, and capital energy loans.
-Net debt is the sum of these amounts reduced by any excess balance that the district has in its debt redemption account.
-All debt incurred prior to July 1, 1992, will be included in the district's net debt.
-However, debt incurred after July 1, 1992, must be for facilities that:
+Net debt is the sum of these amounts reduced by any excess balance that the district has in its debt redemption account and must be for facilities that: